 Staff who are concerned about the conduct of a colleague towards a pupil are undoubtedly placed in a very difficult situation.
 They may worry that they have misunderstood the situation and they will wonder whether a report could jeopardise their colleague's career.
 All staff must remember that the welfare of the child is paramount.
-The school's whistleblowing code is available electronically (School360/shared with me/safeguarding 2021-2022), or from the school office, enables staff to raise concerns or allegations, initially in confidence and for a sensitive enquiry to take place.
+The school's whistleblowing code is electronically as a shared folder in School360 called Safeguarding 2022-2023, enables staff to raise concerns or allegations, initially in confidence and for a sensitive enquiry to take place.